 Property Division in Richmond & Sugar Land TX

-At the Law Firm of Lester Van Slyke, Jr., we have the knowledge and resources to gather evidence that will demonstrate to the court whether a particular asset is separate or community property.
+At the Van Slyke & Kestler Law Firm, we have the knowledge and resources to gather evidence that will demonstrate to the court whether a particular asset is separate or community property.
 Our firm proudly serves Fort Bend County, TX and is committed to gaining a larger portion of the marital estate for our clients.

 Texas recognizes two different types of property: community property and separate property.
 Community property is when each partner owns 50 percent of the assets within their marital “community”.
 Separate property are any assets that are not part of the community.

 Income derived from separate and community property

 Assets that are available while the couple is in the process of terminating the marriage

 Assets one spouse owned prior to the wedding

 Assets one spouse acquired as an inheritance or a gift during the marriage